uma-samu/PUMAServers/README.md

 #Purpose
 ###Introduction
 This Application is used for managing the servers on the Cloud.
-On the Cloud, a Server can be created, the created server can be used for some activity and when the server is no longer required the server can be destroyed.
+A Server can be created on the cloud, the created server can be used for some activity and when the server is no longer required the server can be destroyed.

 ###Scope
 The scope of this project is to create the REST API for doing the below operations